Esther

 5:14 Then said Zeresh his wife and all his friends unto him, Let a gallows be made of fifty cubits high, and to morrow speak you unto the king that Mordecai may be hanged thereon: then go you in merrily with the king unto the banquet.
 And the thing pleased Haman; and he caused the gallows to be made.

-Mordecai honored
+Mordecai Honored

 Esther 6:1 On that night could not the king sleep, and he commanded to bring the book of records of the chronicles (words of the days); and they were read before the king.